Y-username/first-miniproject/README.md

 7. in anchor tag, target="_blank" means the link will open in a new tab!!
 8. line67, add transition to cv-pdf class. always add transition to parents class
 9. div class="col-10 offset-1 offset-sm-0 col-sm-4 col-md-6" means 1 col in 10col size on mobile with 1col on left and right side as margin, no margin on tablet and desktop, 3 col on tablet and 2 col on desktop
+10. ! css file .timeline-item:before, do not understand at all why use a pseudo class here to make the sopt on left border